-For the month of December 2015 and 2016 I cut snowflakes out of paper.
+For the months of December 2015, 2016 and 2017 I cut snowflakes out of paper.
 Why do this?
 People really liked them and it was a fun non-denominational way to celebrate the season.
 Flakes were posted daily to Facebook and Instagram.
-Perhaps next year I will also offer these as greeting cards.
 I had a great time trying to invent new shapes.

 Over at www.blinkinlabs.com they have a variety of rgb LEDs that they carry including a thing called a blinkytile.
 This is a prototype diffuser for a tile.
 It scatters leaf patterns when illuminated.